 Animal behaviorists are scientists who are typically engaged in one of the following fields: anthropology, behavioral ecology, comparative psychology or ethology, which is a subfield of zoology.
 They can be employed by aquariums, government agencies, museums or zoos.
 Some animal behavior specialists work for conservation groups or teach at the college level.
 Research opportunities at private institutions and universities are also available.

 Zoologists observe the interactions and behavior of certain animals within a given ecosystem.
 The minimum requirement for prospective zoologists is a bachelor's degree, while a master's degree may lead to career advancement.
 In order for zoologists to conduct independent research, they must first obtain a Ph.D.
-According to the U.S. Bureau of Labor Statistics (BLS), the mean annual income for zoologists was $64,230 in 2015 (bls.gov).
-The BLS also reported that occupations for this industry are expected to grow by four percent from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean annual income for zoologists was $67,760 in 2018 (bls.gov).
+The BLS also reported that occupations for this industry are expected to grow by five percent from 2018-2028.

 Veterinary Technologists and Technicians

 While under the supervision of a licensed veterinarian, veterinary technologists and technicians study illnesses and injuries in animals by carrying out medical tests.
 The minimum education requirement for this position is an associate's degree, and they may also be required to pass a credentialing exam.
 According to the BLS, the mean annual salary for veterinary technicians and technologists was $35,560 in 2018.
 The BLS projected a 19% growth rate for jobs in this field from 2018-2028.